 I recommend you try this 72% dark chocolate to make fudge brownies and the best devil’s food cake https://www.santabarbarachocolate.com/bulk-organic-dark-chocolate-72-without-soy-lecithin/

-You can find this chocolate version with about 50% of cacao content (although the FDA has a different definition, we are speaking here among the chocolatier community and the colloquial ideas of conversational chocolate).
+You can find this chocolate version with about 60% of cacao content (although the FDA has a different definition, we are speaking here among the chocolatier community and the colloquial ideas of conversational chocolate).
 This one is really versatile and it’s not too different than dark chocolate (bittersweet chocolate).
 Even though I prefer the bittersweet one, sometimes I just have semi-sweet at home and I find myself using it for the same kind of recipes just lowering a bit the amount of sweetener of the recipe.
 Also, you can easily find this one in many presentations: chips, blocks, discs… It’s basically the best of both worlds.
 Semi-sweet chocolate is usually best when making hot chocolate - it tastes better.
-This is a Swiss semi-sweet chocolate that is outstanding and perfect for cooking all types of desserts: https://www.santabarbarachocolate.com/swiss-dark-chocolate-for-cooking/
+This is a coconut sugar sweetened semi-sweet chocolate that is outstanding and perfect for cooking all types of desserts: https://www.santabarbarachocolate.com/organic-dark-chocolate-coconut-palm-sugar-sweetened/

 It’s sweet, creamy and delicious.
 It’s not bitter in taste and it pairs great with a huge variety of combinations.
 Remember those chocolate fountains that are used for parties or most chocolate bars and ice creams.